 See http://bioconductor.org/packages/release/BiocViews.html#TxDb for the list of TxDb packages available in the current release of Bioconductor.
-Note that you can make your own custom TxDb object from various annotation resources by using one of the makeTxDbFrom() functions listed in the "See also" section below.
+Note that you can make your own custom TxDb object from various annotation resources by using one of the makeTxDbFrom() functions defined in the txdbmaker package and listed in the "See also" section below.

-- makeTxDbFromUCSC, makeTxDbFromBiomart, and makeTxDbFromEnsembl, for making a TxDb object from online resources. - makeTxDbFromGRanges and makeTxDbFromGFF for making a TxDb object from a GRanges object, or from a GFF or GTF file. - The available genomes function in the BSgenome package for checking avaibility of BSgenome data packages (and installing the desired one). - The BSgenome, TwoBitFile, and FaFile classes, defined and documented in the BSgenome, rtracklayer, and Rsamtools packages, respectively. - The TxDb class. - The genes function for extracting gene ranges from a TxDb object. - The GenomicRanges class defined and documented in the GenomicRanges package. - The DNAStringSet class defined and documented in the Biostrings package. - The seqinfo getter defined and documented in the GenomeInfoDb package. - The getSeq function for extracting subsequences from a sequence container.
+- makeTxDbFromUCSC, makeTxDbFromBiomart, and makeTxDbFromEnsembl in the txdbmaker package for making a TxDb object from online resources. - makeTxDbFromGRanges and makeTxDbFromGFF in the txdbmaker package for making a TxDb object from a GRanges object, or from a GFF or GTF file. - The available genomes function in the BSgenome package for checking avaibility of BSgenome data packages (and installing the desired one). - The BSgenome, TwoBitFile, and FaFile classes, defined and documented in the BSgenome, rtracklayer, and Rsamtools packages, respectively. - The TxDb class. - The genes function for extracting gene ranges from a TxDb object. - The GenomicRanges class defined and documented in the GenomicRanges package. - The DNAStringSet class defined and documented in the Biostrings package.